 - All about growth investing

 - How do you screen for growth investing?

 After getting equipped with knowledge on value stocks, let’s understand about growth stocks.
 The stocks of any company whose revenue and profit grow at a rate faster rate than the overall market are termed growth stocks.
 The market realises this and places a premium on such companies, betting on a rapid appreciation in the share price, thereby creating wealth.

 On the flip side, prices of growth stocks can be volatile because of the high expectations investors have from such companies.

 Here are some parameters that can help identify growth stocks:

 One of the first indicators indicates the continuous rise in the profit margins over time.
 A stock can see tremendous growth if profit margins turn around from negative to positive, more so if this happens when one is already invested in the stock.

-A growth stock will typically have a higher price-to-earnings ratio than its peers.
-This is because investors are willing to pay a premium for this stock based on its expected growth.
+In growth investing, investors typically look at stocks that have a higher price-to-earnings ratio than peers.
+This is because growth investing followers are willing to pay a premium for this stock based on its expected growth.

 For example, if the share price is Rs 100 and EPS is Rs 20, the PE is 5.
 This means that every rupee earned is valued five times more.

 Compared to the value investing approach, where a lower PE is considered, in growth, a higher PE is considered better, as it factors in the company’s rapid growth.